 Have in mind the cutting lines are made with running stitches of 3.5 mm long.

 ✅ Related tutorial: Sewing thread types and uses

 Step 5 – run the last step of the design which are actual SEAMS of the half-square triangles

 For this step, it’s better to use 100% cotton thread (that’s what I think).
 And the running stitch length is set to 2 mm in the design.

 Let me show you some useful new gadgets for the threads.
-This one that’s called thread buddies (in the image below) helps to keep the bobbin with the thread it was filled with.
+This one that’s called bobbin thread holder (in the image below) helps to keep the bobbin with the thread it was filled with.
 Very useful, because I like to know what kind of thread I have in my bobbins.

-And this one called a bobbin clip helps to hold the thread tail on the bobbin.
+And this one called a bobbin clip (or clamp) helps to hold the thread tail on the bobbin.